A Hybrid Framework for Reinsurance Optimization: Integrating Generative Models and Reinforcement Learning: Comprehensive Evaluation of Optimization Frameworks

 \subsection{Simulation Configuration and Initial Parameters}

-The simulation environment was designed to mimic realistic reinsurance scenarios.
+To ensure reproducibility and clarity, we first specify the simulation environment used to evaluate the hybrid framework.
+The configuration is designed to balance tractability with sufficient realism, providing a testbed that captures the essential features of reinsurance operations.
 Table~\ref{tab:initial_settings} summarizes the initial parameters.

 The insurer's starting surplus was set at \$20,000, with claims modeled using a Poisson process with an average frequency of \( \lambda = 10 \) claims per year \cite{Ross2014}.
-Claim sizes were sampled from a lognormal distribution \( \mu = 3.5 \) and \( \sigma = 1.0 \) \cite{Aitchison_and_Brown1957}.
-These synthetic claims were used to train the Variational Autoencoder (VAE), which generated realistic scenarios for reinforcement learning.
+Claim sizes were sampled from a lognormal distribution with parameters \( \mu = 3.5 \) and \( \sigma = 1.0 \) \cite{Aitchison_and_Brown1957}.
+These choices reflect standard actuarial assumptions that capture both the frequency and skewness of insurance losses, while remaining simple enough for benchmark comparability.

+The synthetic claims generated under these assumptions were used to train the Variational Autoencoder (VAE), which in turn produced enriched and correlated scenarios for reinforcement learning.
+This integration ensures that the PPO agent is trained not only on stylized losses but also on high-dimensional, realistic claim dynamics.